Sharcoux/slider/README.md

 ### Slider

-You can see below the available props with their respective default values
+You can see below the available props with their respective default values.

 ```javascript
 import { Slider } from '@sharcoux/slider'